 The Mind of an Engineer ∞ The Heart of a Mother ∞ The Hands of a Healer

-After fours years studying Mechanical Engineering I spent 11 years working for General Electric (GE).
+After graduating with a degree in Mechanical Engineering I spent 11 years working for General Electric (GE).
 I became an expert at analyzing large amounts of information and data and turning it into something useful.

 In my late 30s I had three children and was able to stay home with them for 9 years.
 They helped me deepen my interpersonal skills including compassion, patience, and the ability to truly listen.

 When I became sick in 2007 I turned my analytical skills and listening abilities inward and found out how complicated the body and healing can be.
 I saw that Western (‘Modern’) Medicine had a lot of data but it didn’t describe enough of what was going on inside me to heal me.
 (See my Blog for more details).
 I found that Ancient and Alternative Medicine not only better described what was happening inside me but provided many more ways to heal me.

 I returned to school to immerse myself in one of the most well known ancient medicines – Chinese Medicine.
 The Chinese Medicine curriculum not only trains your mind to analyze the patient, but can also train your body to hear the patient and train your hands to be a tool to help heal them.
 How is this possible?
 Via the Energy aspect of ancient medicine.

 With the education and training I have now I believe I could have made myself better in 6 months (instead of 6 years).
 I have dedicated my life to helping others heal by Energy (rather than physical) means.
 I would love to put my skills to work for you.